AspTryGlu/MycoGene_Afum_CYP51/README.md

 ## Outputs:

-1. `aln_gene_output.fasta`, Fasta file that contains aligned nucleotide sequence of the gene of interest for all samples.
-2. `aln_protein_output.fasta`, Fasta file that contains aligned aminoacid sequence of the protein of interest for all samples.
-3. `aln_wnoncoding_gene_output.fasta`, Fasta file that contains aligned nucleotide sequence of the gene of interest plus a 500 nucleotides upstream of the coding gene for all samples.Upstream region include the gene promotor for identifing the tandem repeats (TR34, TR46)
 1. `QC_report.txt`, Tabular text file with blastn hits information.
 <br/><br/>
 **Note**: Review QC report for the following quality metrics: